John-Allard/treemble-site/docs/use-cases.md

 - **Data science & machine learning**
   Visualize and refine hierarchical clustering outputs (e.g. customer segments, gene expression clusters) by editing cluster shapes, pruning branches, or relabeling tips.

-- **Quality control**
-  Spot mis-clustered items at a glance, redraw small subtrees, and re-export for polished reporting.
+- **Decision-tree model diagrams**
+  Most machine-learning decision trees split on a yes/no criterion at every node, producing a binary tree.

 ---

 ## 3. Other Fields

+Treemble may be useful in many fields where Trees are used to represent hierarchical relationships.

 - **Evolutionary trees in other settings**
   Fields like linguistics also use evolutionary trees to represent ancestral splitting events through time.

-- **Decision-tree model diagrams**
-  Most machine-learning decision trees split on a yes/no criterion at every node, producing a binary tree.

-- **Dichotomous taxonomic keys**
-  Classic identification keys successively split specimens into two mutually exclusive groups at each step.
+- **Medical differential diagnosis trees**
+  Construct or refine yes/no diagnostic trees that help clinicians narrow possible conditions step-by-step.

 - **Troubleshooting flowcharts (yes/no)**
   Technical support or diagnostic guides that follow binary questions map cleanly onto bifurcating trees.